JamiePringle/PringleLushByers_InvasibilityInRealOcean/README.md

 conda activate LSRfind
 ```

-When the code release in this GitHub repository [LINK TO RELEASE] is downloaded and uncompressed, it should create the necessary empty directories that this code expects: `OSNdataDir`, `modelOutputNeutral` and `modelOutputRelativeFitness`.
+When the code release in this GitHub repository (look on the right column of this page) is downloaded and uncompressed, it should create the necessary empty directories that this code expects: `OSNdataDir`, `modelOutputNeutral` and `modelOutputRelativeFitness`.
 The programs should be run in a directory which has these directories within it.

 All of the data required to run the models has been created as part of the [EZfate project](https://github.com/JamiePringle/EZfate).
-It will automatically be downloaded by the `getEZfateFromOSN.py` module.
+It will automatically be downloaded by the included `getEZfateFromOSN.py` module.

 #### Step One: configure the "habitat" with `00_makeConnectivityMatrices_trimByDistance.py` or `00_makeConnectivityMatrices_trimByDepth.py`

 The "habitat" is defined as the collection of locations where a species can exist.
 It is defined on the same 1/12th of a degree grid as the ocean model used to parameterize the larval dispersal, the Mercator Ocean GLORYS model.
 More details on the computation of the Lagrangian particle tracks, including the available choices of vertical behavior, can be found at the [EZfate project web page.](https://github.com/JamiePringle/EZfate)

 In all cases, the habitat is confined to a spatial extent with a polygon defined in the variable `regionPoly`.
-Furthermore, you should alter the loop which defines the variable `regionName` to only include the regions will be using – this avoids unnecessarily downloading large data files.
+Furthermore, you should alter the loop which defines the variable `regionName` to only include the one or more regions you will be using – this avoids unnecessarily downloading large data files.
 The possible regions are `theAmericas`, `AsiaPacific`, `EuropeAfricaMiddleEast` and `Antarctica` as shown in the EZfate docmentation [here.](https://jamiepringle.github.io/EZfate/03_GetData_Subset_and_Combine.html)

 You must also define the depth at which the larvae are released (from 1, 10, 20 and 40m depth) with the variable `depth` and the vertical behavior of the larvae (either fixed to a depth or drifting in all three dimensions) with the variable `vertBehavior`.
 You can also specify what month(s) the larvae are released in the array `inMonths`.